janhohenheim/rerecast/readme.md

 The avian backend will consider colliders that are part of a static rigid body as obstacles.

 Creating your own backend is *very* easy.
-Take a look at the implementation of the [`AvianBackend`] as an example.
+Take a look at the implementation of the [`AvianBackendPlugin`] as an example.

 ### Pathfinding